-The USGBC established the Leadership in Energy and Environmental Design (LEED) program as a tool to evaluate the energy efficiency and environmental impacts of building projects.
+The USGBC established the LEED program as a tool to evaluate the energy efficiency and environmental impacts of building projects.
 The LEED building rating system uses six categories in which projects can obtain credits to achieve certification (Sustainable Site, Water Efficiency, Energy & Atmosphere, Materials & Resources, Indoor Environmental Quality, and Innovation and Design Process).
 The four levels of certification (from highest to lowest) are, Platinum, Gold, Silver, and Certified.
 The credit threshold for each level of certification varies for different rating systems.
 To qualify for certification a project must meet certain prerequisite credits.
 The number of additional credits required is dependent on the level of certification that the project is seeking to attain.